The Ooguri-Vafa Space as a Moduli Space of Framed Wild Harmonic Bundles: and the Ooguri--Vafa space

-we see that under the correspondence $z \iff -2im $, the $\xi^{-1}$ term matches if we pick $\Lambda = 4i$.
-On the other hand, when comparing the $\xi^{0}$ term, we see that by matching the imaginary part we get:
+we see that if $z=-2{\rm i}m $, the $\xi^{-1}$ term matches if we pick $\Lambda = 4{\rm i}$.
+On the other hand, when comparing the $\xi^{0}$ term, we see that by matching the imaginary part (notice that the term with the sum of Bessel functions is real), we get that $\theta_m$ should correspond to